 Tate's mission is to increase the public's enjoyment and understanding of British art from the 16th century to the present day, as well as modern ...

-The National Gallery was established in 1824 when the British government purchased 38 pieces of art from the patron and collector John Julius Angerstein.
-Located in Trafalgar Square in the heart of Central London, the museum is a major British cultural institution.
-The National Gallery's collection contains over 2,300 masterpieces from the 13th and 20th centuries.
+The National Gallery was established in 1824 when the British government purchased 38 paintings from the estate of arts patron and collector John Julius Angerstein.
+Located in Trafalgar Square in the heart of central London, the museum is a major British cultural institution.
+The National Gallery's collection contains more than 2,300 masterpieces from the 13th and 20th centuries.
 In addition to collecting and displaying works of art, the museum conducts extensive research and encourages visitors to participate in educational programming.
 Through the Collaborative Doctoral Partnership Scheme, doctoral students from United Kingdom universities have the opportunity to conduct collaborative research in partnership with the museum.

 The National Gallery also plans year-round educational programming for young students, teachers, and families.
-One such opportunity for involvement is the signature program Take One Picture which provides teachers with curriculum to teach students about a focus painting and each summer, the museum displays children's artistic responses to the focus painting for visitors to view.
+One such opportunity for involvement is the signature program Take One Picture, which provides teachers with curriculum to teach students about a focus painting.
+Each summer, the museum displays children's artistic responses to the focus painting for visitors to view.

 Exhibition - "Winslow Homer: Force of Nature"